Agency Adoption Attorney in Peoria, Illinois

 What Only an Attorney Can Do

 - Verify consents are legally sufficient.
-Birth parent signatures must be witnessed, dated correctly, and given the required waiting period under 750 ILCS 50/401.
-A consent signed incorrectly can be challenged years later.
+Birth parent signatures must be witnessed, dated correctly, and given the required waiting period under 750 ILCS 50/9, which bars any consent from being signed until at least 72 hours after the child’s birth.
+A consent signed incorrectly can be challenged later.

 - Handle waiver documents.
 In some adoptions, parental rights are waived (surrendered) by contract instead of court order.
 Your attorney drafts and reviews these carefully.